lowrycito/handbook/pages/study-manual-general-handbook-32-repentance-and-membership-councils.md

 The bishop ensures that caring members are assigned to minister to a person whose Church membership has been restricted or withdrawn, as the person allows.
 They also minister to other family members.
-Individuals under membership restrictions may benefit from participating in indexing (see 25.4.3).
+Individuals with membership restrictions may benefit from volunteering in one of the ways shown under the “Get Involved” tab in FamilySearch.org.

 If the person moves from the ward, the bishop informs the new bishop and explains what still needs to occur before Church membership restrictions can